IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

    and then it can take the decision about the optimal solution based on this information and its policy.

+{: #brpc-uc}

 ## Backward Recursive Path Computation scenario

-   {{!RFC5441}} has defined the Virtual Source Path Tree (VSPT) TLV within PCE Reply Object in order to compute inter-domain paths following a "Backward Recursive Path Computation" (BRPC) method.
-The main principle is to forward the PCE request message up to the destination domain.
+   {{!RFC5441}} has defined the Virtual Source Path Tree (VSPT) flag within the RP (Request Parameters) object in order to compute inter-domain paths following a
+   "Backward Recursive Path Computation" (BRPC) method.
+The main principle is to forward the PCReq message up to the destination domain.
 Then, each PCE involved in the computation will compute its part of the path and send it back to the requester through PCE Response message.
 The resulting computation is spread from